Netflix parts ways with Kevin Spacey

 Netflix appears to be done with Kevin Spacey.

-According to a Netflix representative, the streaming service is done producing its popular show "House of Cards" so long as Spacey, its star, public face, and executive producer, is involved.
+According to a Netflix representative, the streaming service is done producing its popular show "House of Cards" as long as Spacey, its star, public face and executive producer, is involved.
 (Spacey plays devious politician Frank Underwood.)
-The service is canceling the release of a movie produced by Spacey as well.
+The service says it's canceling the release of a movie produced by Spacey as well.

-These moves comes in the wake of allegations that Spacey made unwanted sexual advances towards a fellow actor, "Star Trek: Discovery" star Anthony Rapp, when he was a 14-year-old minor.
+The moves come in the wake of allegations that Spacey made unwanted sexual advances toward a fellow actor, "Star Trek: Discovery" star Anthony Rapp, when Rapp was a 14-year-old minor.
 (Disclosure: Star Trek is owned by CBS, the parent company of CNET.)

 A representative for Spacey didn't immediately respond to a request for comment.
-Following the initial allegation, Spacey tweeted that he didn't remember the incident.
-Others have since come forward with sexual allegations against Spacey as well.
+Following the initial allegation by Rapp, Spacey tweeted that he didn't remember the incident.
+Others have since come forward with sexual allegations against Spacey.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.